aica-technology/api/docs/docs/getting-started/04-timer-example.md

 The second block describing `timer_2` is nearly identical, as the two timers are intended to have symmetrical behavior.

-The very end of the application uses the `on_start:` field to list the initial application events.
+The very end of the application uses the `on_start` field to list the initial application events.

 ```yaml
 on_start: